 Music fare included everything from Salvator Ciricullo’s Italian Band to Thatcher’s Royal Hungarian Orchestra, both of which performed in 1911.
 But the favorite remained the Imperial Girl’s Band from Reading.

 The first year of Hillsdale’s Chautauqua brought the infamous Carrie Nation to town, where she caused her usual stir, particularly during her stay at the Keefer Hotel.
-Since Hillsdale had already “gone dry” and there were no saloons to destroy, the nearly six foot tall Mrs. Nation found other targets for her ire The self-described “vessel of wrath” (proud of her own 33 arrests) lambasted the Keefer employees for the “indecent pictures in the lobby” of girls with bare soldiers.
+Since Hillsdale had already “gone dry” and there were no saloons to destroy, the nearly six foot tall Mrs. Nation found other targets for her ire The self-described “vessel of wrath” (proud of her own 33 arrests) lambasted the Keefer employees for the “indecent pictures in the lobby” of girls with bare shoulders.

 Since Hillsdale’s Lakeshore Park on Baw Beese Lake was already a regular stop on the Lake Shore and Michigan Southern Railway line, it seemed a perfect spot for Hillsdale’s first Chautauqua in 1909.
 By 1911 the Hillsdale Chautauqua had been moved to the Fairgrounds, the “home of the greatest fair on earth.”
 With Hillsdale School Superintendent Samuel J. Gier acting as Local Manager and Platform Superintendent, the Midland Chautauqua Circuit out of Des Moines, Iowa offered “a series of high-class entertainments, lectures and musicals, which are clean, wholesome, educational and uplifting…. “